alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-uthaymeen/audios/2026/2026-06-02-islamic-ruling-on-in-law-interference-and-its-impact-on-marriage.md

 - ibn-uthaymeen
 link: https://binothaimeen.net/s/o90bkJPc
 mp3: https://sounds.binothaimeen.net/storage/uploads/ftawamp3/Lw_369_27.mp3
-summary: I strongly advise those who drive a wedge between a man and his wife, and I say Their action is like the action of sorcerers—and refuge is sought with Allah.
+summary: "I strongly advise those who drive a wedge between a man and his wife, and\
+  \ I say Their action is like the action of sorcerers\u2014and refuge is sought with\
+  \ Allah."
 lang: en
 translation: true
 muftis: